 (c) Include the statement in the final staff report presented to the Commission when rule adoption, amendment or repeal is recommended.

-(2) The statement prepared under section (1)(a) of this rule must be based upon information available to the Department at the time the statement is prepared.
+(2) The statement prepared under section (1)(a) of this rule must be based upon information available to DEQ at the time the statement is prepared.

 (3) An opportunity for an oral hearing before the Commission regarding the statement prepared under section (1)(a) of this rule must be granted, and notice given in accordance with OAR 340-011-0010(2)(b)(B), if: